-The purpose of the Doctor of Philosophy in Church Music and Worship degree is to provide intensive study in the field of church music and worship integrated with biblical, theological, philosophical, historical, and theoretical perspectives.
+The purpose of the Doctor of Philosophy in Church Music and Worship degree is to provide intensive study in the field of church music and worship integrated with biblical, theological, philosophical, and historical perspectives.
 The Ph.D. degree emphasizes rigorous scholarship and original research.

 Applicants with a grade point average of 3.5 or higher in graduate studies will be well qualified for the limited spaces available in the program.
 Applicants with a grade point average below a 3.3 will normally be requested to take additional graduate courses to demonstrate academic ability before being considered for the program.